 Nothing is more important than your safety when mountain biking.
 You can easily slip and fall if the ground is uneven or poorly maintained.
 Dodging some obstacles may not be an option, and falling down is all part of the experience.

-Protect yourself from injury when the road gets rough by wearing a helmet at all times.
+First and foremost, when selecting your first bike, look for options from a premiere manufacturer to ensure durability, performance, and safety on the trails.
+Additionally, protect yourself from injury when the road gets rough by wearing a helmet at all times.
 You may want to wear goggles or a visor as well to protect your eyes if there is a lot of dirt or debris flying through the air.
 Put pads underneath your clothing to absorb the force of a fall, especially if you are biking on or near rocks and other hard surfaces.
 Wear clothes that are snug against the skin and avoid wearing anything that might snag against a tree or bush.

 If the sun is starting to set, use powerful LED lights that illuminate the road.
 You don’t have to worry about traffic in the wilderness unless there are other riders going the opposite way.
 Consider having a dimmer option if you are biking around pedestrians and other vehicles so you don’t blind anyone.